mrmeier-1/figma-sim/README.md

 1. Generate screenshots of frames in figma
 2. extract elements data from Figma frames
 3. Modify elements inside frames
+4. Do all of the above with a programatic API.

 **Internal Requirements (For AskUI employees only)**: https://www.notion.so/askui/Requirements-Figma-Simulator-a8c3380917794fdf8e35c73dc7232d8c?pvs=4